cssbristol/cssbristol.co.uk/_jobs/2021_08_23_outlook_energy.md

 * Excellent communication skills as you’ll have to liaise regularly with colleagues in different areas in the company.
 * Available for 15-20 hours a week.
 * Based in Bristol.

+## Wage
+Starts at £10/hr, increasing to £15/hr after probation period

 ## Other Benefits
 * Good mentorship